NVIDIA/DL4AGX/docker/README.md

 The Dockerfile(s) in this directory are setup to install the DRIVE OS PDK in a container to be used to build apps

+> Note: All platform specific containers support x86_64 compilation in addition to target platforms.

 ## Expected Files